-As preparation for the mental health training series I produced for Americans Against Language Barriers, I conducted an informal survey of medical interpreters about their experiences and training as it relates to mental health interpretation.
+As preparation for the mental health training series I produced for Americans Against Language Barriers, in October of 2020 I conducted an informal survey of medical interpreters about their experiences and training as it relates to mental health interpretation.
 I’m excited to share the results of this survey here, but once again I have to emphasize that this is of course a very small sample size and may not be representative of the experiences of all medical interpreters.

 For ease of navigation, you can click on any of the links below to jump to different parts of the survey.

 - Main Survey Data

 I shared the link for the survey on various professional interpreting groups on Facebook, the social media network where I tend to find the most medical interpreter activity (fun fact: RSI terps tend to hang out on Instagram!).
 All in all, I had 118 respondents, a few of whom expressed that they do engage in medical interpretation, so I excluded them from the pool since their experiences are outside the scope of this survey.

 When it comes to the target languages of the interpreters surveyed, there are two ways to look at the data because multiple interpreters listed multiple languages.
 First, in the pie chart above, you’ll see what percentage of languages listed are Spanish, Portuguese, Arabic, French, Russian, etc. In the table below, you’ll see what percentage of interpreters listed each language, hence the difference in percentages.
 Because the percentages in the table would exceed 100% if added together, I wouldn’t be able to use a pie chart to visualize it!

 |Language||# of Respondents||% of Respondents|